 It is worth mentioning that within the terms and conditions, it is stipulated that the platform can freeze and use the funds in the account to pay withholding fees, among other things, when they consider that the account is in breach of any regulation.

-Even so, many affected users consider this a violation of their rights, and the company’s actions are not understandable.
+Even so, many affected users consider this a violation of their rights, and that the company’s actions are not reasonable.
 Therefore, they have gathered to make a lawsuit where they stipulate how they have been affected and the request they make before the country’s justice system to recover their money.
 Part of the lawsuit states:

 “Plaintiffs bring this class action against Defendant PAYPAL, INC. (“PayPal”) to recover damages and other remedies available at law and in equity on behalf of themselves, as well as on behalf of members of the class defined herein….

 This action stems from Defendant’s widespread business practice of unilaterally seizing funds from its customers’ financial accounts without cause and without any fair or due process.